Stability of Equilibrium Asset Pricing Models: A Necessary and Sufficient Condition: Applications with Log Linear Growth

-Inspection of the figure shows that the sufficient condition in \cite{calin2005solving} fails for many parameterizations that do in fact have unique stationary Markov equilibria.
-That is, there are many empirically relevant $(\beta, \sigma)$ pairs such that $\lL_\Phi^2 < 0$, indicating existence and uniqueness of a solution with finite second moment, and yet $\ln \tau > 0$.
+Inspection of the figure shows that the sufficient condition in \cite{calin2005solving} fails for some empirically relevant parameterizations that have unique stationary Markov equilibria.
 Note also that, because $\lL_\Phi^2 < 0$ is both necessary and sufficient in our setting, the 0.0 contour line in the right sub-figure is an exact delineation between stable and unstable parameterizations.